 - online, if you're eligible.
 Check the eligibility requirements, or

 - in person, at a service centre.
-To find out if you're eligible and to download the relevant forms, use the Owner-builder self assessment tool before going to the service centre.
 You can book an appointment to submit your application at your chosen service centre.

 - a MyServiceNSW Account

-- 3 current Australian identity documents, such as driver licence, passport, Medicare card, to verify your identity documents
+- 3 current Australian identity documents, such as driver licence, passport, Medicare card

 - acceptable documentation showing proof of ownership or long-term lease agreement relating to the land specified in your application, such as:

 - council rates or water rates notice less than one year old